AHSAN-PA/Jumpestimator/readme.md

 # Jump Height Estimator

 A real-time jump height estimation tool built with Python, MediaPipe Pose, and Streamlit.
-It captures webcam video, detects body landmarks, tracks vertical displacement of the ankle landmark, and displays peak jump height (in pixels) live in a sleek web UI.
+It captures webcam video, detects body landmarks, tracks vertical displacement of the ankle landmark, and displays peak jump height (in pixels) live in a web UI.

 ---

-## 🔧 Installation & Setup
+## Installation & Setup

 1. **Clone the repository**